Mayfly277/mayfly277.github.io/_posts/2022-07-20-GOADv2-pwning-part5.md

 ## SamAccountName (nopac)

-At the end of 2021 when everyone was worried about the log4j "log4shell" vulnerability another vulnerability raise up with less noise : CVE-2021-42287.
+In the end of 2021 when everyone was worried about the log4j "log4shell" vulnerability another vulnerability raise up with less noise : CVE-2021-42287.

 - I will not re-explain the vulnerability, as it is wonderfully describe here by Charlie Clark : [https://exploit.ph/cve-2021-42287-cve-2021-42278-weaponisation.html](https://exploit.ph/cve-2021-42287-cve-2021-42278-weaponisation.html)